When Children Are Battled Scarred: Signs And Symptoms Of PTSD In Children

 The symptoms of PTSD in children

-According to the most recent Diagnostic and Statistical Manual of Mental Disorders, the diagnostic criteria for PTSD are separated based on age.
-Children ages six and older and adults must exhibit one set of symptoms while children younger than six must display different symptoms.
+According to the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, the diagnostic criteria for post-traumatic stress disorder are separated based on age.
+Children ages six and older and adults must exhibit one set of symptoms while children younger than six must display different symptoms in order for a diagnosis to be considered.

-No matter the child’s age, they must first be exposed to a traumatic event such as a threat of death, sexual abuse, serious injury, or natural disaster.
-The child can experience the event firsthand, witness the event occurring to others, or learn that the event has impacted a family member or caregiver.
+No matter the child’s age, the first criteria for a potential post-traumatic stress disorder diagnosis is exposure to a traumatic event, such as a threat of death, sexual assault or abuse, serious injury, war, or a natural disaster.
+The child may experience the event firsthand, witness the event occurring to others, or learn that the event has impacted a family member or caregiver.
 Children ages six years and older may also have experienced trauma through repeated exposure to details of a traumatic event.

-• Distressing memories of the event; in children this may occur as seemingly innocently reenacting the experience through play.
+• Distressing memories of the event.
+In children, this may occur as seemingly calmly reenacting the experience through play.

-• Recurrent distressing dreams related to the event; for young children the dreams may not contain content related to the event.
+• Recurrent distressing dreams related to the event.
+For young children, the dreams may not contain content related to the event but may still be frightening and distressing.

-• Flashbacks of the event; this may occur as a reenactment during play for children.
+• Flashbacks of the event, which may occur as a reenactment during play for children

-• Physiological reactions to reminders of the event.
+• Physiological reactions to reminders of the event, also referred to as “triggers”

-Along with displaying one of the above symptoms, children must also avoid stimuli that remind them of the event in order to be diagnosed with PTSD.
+Along with displaying at least one of the above symptoms, children must also noticeably avoid stimuli that remind them of the event in order to be diagnosed with post-traumatic stress disorder (PTSD).
 This may be evidenced by one or both of the following:

-The noticeable changes in “arousal and reactivity” vary depending on the age of the child, but all children must experience at least two of these changes.
-Children of all ages may experience the following, and children over six may also experience trouble concentrating.
+What qualifies as noticeable changes in “arousal and reactivity” vary depending on the age of the child, but all children must experience at least two of these changes for a PTSD diagnosis.
+Children of any age may experience the following:

 • Trouble falling or staying asleep